 Unfortunately, no hard rule determines whether the clinical data collected is enough to meet the EU MDR’s General Safety and Performance Requirements (GSPR).
 It must conduct an in-depth gap analysis to decide if additional clinical investigations will be required.
 Factors such as long-term device performance, safety under extensive use, and rare complications which may lead to safety risks or affect the performance should also be considered during the evaluation.

-Is the Clinical Evaluation Report (CER) a one-time activity?
+Is the Clinical Evaluation Report (CER) a One-time Activity?

 Though the Clinical Evaluation Report (CER) needs to be completed before market launch to support the safety and performance of the device, it is a lifecycle activity that continues well into post-market.
-All of the post-market processes, including surveillance and vigilance activities, feed into the CER.
+All post-market processes, including surveillance and vigilance activities, feed into the CER.

 Summary: You will likely need to engage a cer writer continuously to update your report over the years.

-How will Europe’s new Medical Device Regulation (EU MDR) Impact CERs?
+How will Europe’s New Medical Device Regulation (EU MDR) Impact CERs?